jshlbrd/resume/resume.md

 - Lead developer for Target's 1,800+ sensor network security monitoring (NSM) deployment
   - Developed dozens of custom Bro/Zeek scripts and Suricata rules, including detection of adversary tactics and logging new network metadata from HTTP, SMTP, and TLS
   - Developed framework for stable, high-volume file extraction (~400 files/second)
-- Created Strelka, an open-source file analysis system built on Python 3.6, YARA, and 0MQ
+- Created Strelka, a static file analysis system built on gRPC, Go, Python 3.6, and YARA
   - Supports 60+ types of files, designed to scan hundreds of millions of files per day
 - Contributed crucial discovery, design, and development work on a 9-month project to upgrade and re-engineer NSM platform to use Docker containers
   - Created data-driven testing procedures and led selection of system components